 We are currently developing a leadership pipeline to facilitate our goal of gender and ethnic diversity at all levels of leadership.
 Moving forward we will also make diversity considerations a priority in hiring for ministry and leadership positions.

-We regularly review our Trustee board, to ensure it reflects the diversity of our church, and will be adding two new members at our Spring 2021 meeting.
+We regularly review our Trustee board, to ensure it reflects the diversity of our church, and we added two new members at our Spring 2021 meeting.
 And we will develop deeper relationships with pastors and leaders who can speak into our church and help us grow in the areas of diversity and inclusion.

 Celebrating diversity in our broader church life